 Shiftwork and Vitamin D Deficiency Problems

 Another critical factor for your health as a shift worker again relates to your exposure to light, in this case ‘sunlight on your skin’ As your main sleep cycle while on nightshift will be sometime during the middle of the day, you need to be extra vigilant about avoiding vitamin D deficiency.
 Some of the many associated health problems vitamin D deficiency is related to include cancers, heart disease, osteoporosis, diabetes, allergies and depression.
-For a more complete understanding of the importance of optimising your vitamin D health and how it is ‘middle-of-the-day’ sun exposure that is actually the real key to optimising and maintaining your vitamin D levels, you can read the following articles;
+For a more complete understanding of the importance of optimising your vitamin D health and how it is ‘middle-of-the-day’ sun exposure that is actually the real key to optimising and maintaining your vitamin D levels, you can read my articles;

 Otherwise, when doing night shift, during the warmer months of the year, be extra vigilant about getting outside for short, safe sun exposures immediately after your sleep period.
 Depending on a number of factors such as the latitude you live at, the season of the year, and the exact time of day, there will generally still be some reasonable vitamin D promoting sunlight up until the early or mid-afternoon.